 Our members are comprised of experts and stakeholders from the environmental justice, social justice, health, science, policy, legal, labor, business and communications sectors who are all working to “shift the system” that keeps us stuck and sick, and accelerate progress towards a society that values healthy communities above profit.

 The Cancer Free Economy Network has developed resources to support individuals, communities, workers, researchers, organizations, companies, and others to help drive a dramatic and equitable transition from cancer-causing substances to safer materials and products for us all.

-With 50+ organizational and individual members, there is always a plethora of wonderful news to share.
-These are some of the latest highlights from our members (last updated 5/27/2020)
+With 60+ organizational and individual members, there is always a plethora of wonderful news to share.
+These are some of the latest highlights from the CFE Network: